rk-saurabh/INTELLISORT/README.md

 3. Activate `ProductDetect`.
 4. Select the red color.
 5. Activate `SortConfirm`.
-6. Observe the red sorter and red counter.
+6. Observe the red sorter.
+7. Verify that `RedCount` increases.
-7. Reset the simulation before testing the next product.
+8. Reset the simulation before testing the next product.

 The same procedure can be followed for green and blue products.

-> The simulation controls are used to imitate sensor signals because physical sensors and actuators are not connected.
+> The simulation controls imitate sensor signals because physical sensors and actuators are not connected.

 ---